etcusic/memory-game-interface/README.md

 [ ] Display current users high scores after game
 [ ] Add a profile picture to page
-[ ] "Logout" button - wipe and log session & return to landing page
+[ ] "Logout" button - wipe and log session & return to landing page [ ] Refactor HTML fragments as their own components